 - Periodic maintenance, including tissue conditioners, denture relines, and any repairs that are necessary, in addition to normal hygiene visits.

-Each doctor involved in your treatment will charge separately for their services.
-After evaluating your insurance plan and taking into account additional third party payments, we will provide the best possible estimate of your payment total.
-Some insurance companies consider dental implants a cosmetic procedure and do not offer coverage, so consider your level of financial investment in each treatment option.
+All of the doctors involved in your treatment will need to charge separately for services.
+After we evaluate your insurance plan and take into account additional third party payments, we will provide an estimate of your projected total.
+Some insurance companies may not cover dental implants, so consider your level of financial investment in each treatment option.